jayce7376/Nvidia_Stock_Prediction/README.md

 ## Repository Structure

 ```
 ├──  data                                            # All the CSV files used for the notebook.
 ├── images                                           # All visualization and images of the project
-├── COVID19_Detection_project_presentation.pdf     <- PDF version of project presentation
 ├── Nvidia_Stock_Prediction.ipynb                    # Noteboooks used to build the project
+├── COVID19_Detection_project_presentation.pdf       # PDF version of project presentation
 ├── README.md                                        # Top-level README
 ```